Reporting and Managing a Workers’ Compensation Claim

 Referring the Employee for Medical Care

-Under Minnesota law, an injured Employee has the right to select his/her own treating physician.
+Under Minnesota law, an injured Employee has the right to select their own treating physician.
 At times, the Employee may be required to see a provider selected by the University.
 Employees who experience an aggravation or re-injury of a previous work-related injury must be directed for medical treatment.

 Express Scripts administers the Prescription Drug Program for the University of Minnesota's Workers’ Compensation program.
 The Prescription Drug Program eliminates co-pays and out of pocket expenses for medications prescribed for an accepted Workers’ Compensation claims.